Cuisine of Minnesota

 The cuisine of Minnesota refers to the food traditions, cooking techniques, dishes, and ingredients found throughout the state of Minnesota.
 It is a unique type of Midwestern cuisine, made distinct by its heavy Nordic influence.

-Typical Minnesota cuisine is based on Norwegian, and Swedish, with influence from German, Czech, Cornish, Italian, and Polish cuisine with minor Native American influences (mainly seen through the usage of wild rice).
-Since the 1960s, The Twin Cities' food scene has been influenced by the cuisines of the various immigrant and refugee groups who have settled in Minnesota; immigrant cuisines popular in Minnesota include Somali, Hmong, Mexican, Indian, Vietnamese, Korean, Ethiopian, Burmese, Laotian, and Liberian cuisine.
-Minnesotan cuisine also has regional variations: Fusion cuisine and New Nordic Cuisine in the Twin Cities, which is home to the inventions of the jucy lucy and the bundt cake, Italian inspired dishes are eaten and Cornish pasties in the Iron Range, more German akin dishes on the Western prairies, and lake fish on the North Shore.
+Typical Minnesota cuisine is based on 19th-century Norwegian and Swedish cuisine, with influence from German, Czech, Cornish, Italian, and Polish cuisine and minor Native American influences (mainly seen through the use of wild rice).
+Since the 1960s, food developed, produced, and sold in the Minneapolis–Saint Paul area, known as the "Twin Cities", has been influenced by the cuisines of immigrant and refugee groups that have settled in Minnesota; immigrant cuisines common in Minnesota include Thai, Hmong, Vietnamese, and Laotian cuisine.
+Minnesotan cuisine also has regional variations, such as fusion cuisine and New Nordic cuisine in the Twin Cities, which is home to the inventions of the Jucy Lucy and the Bundt cake.
+Italian-inspired dishes and Cornish pasties are common in the Iron Range, along with Eastern European and Scandinavian dishes.
+German influence is more prevalent on the western prairies.
+Lake fish is most common on the North Shore.

+Dishes uniquely associated with Minnesota cuisine include hotdish, fried walleye, Jucy Lucys, wild rice soup, lutefisk, lefse, and desserts such as scotcheroos, dessert salads, kransekake, and baked apples.
+Minnesota is the namesake of Minnesota sushi, Minnesota goulash, and Minnesota-style pizza.
+Regionally, porketta, potica, and pasties are well-known dishes of the Iron Range.

-Foods typical in Minnesota cuisine are generally affordable, filling, and hearty, reflecting Minnesota's long, cold winters.
+Foods typical in Minnesota cuisine are generally affordable, filling, and hearty, befitting Minnesota's long, cold winters.
 The majority of dishes are comfort foods.
 Minnesotan foods are also rarely spicy.
-Though not typical Minnesota cuisine, archetypal fair foods are offered at the Minnesota State Fair including dozens of foods offered "on a stick", such as Pronto Pups and deep-fried candy bars.
+Though not typical Minnesota cuisine, archetypal fair foods are offered at the Minnesota State Fair, including dozens of foods offered "on a stick", such as Pronto Pups and deep-fried candy bars.